 A Show Pig Family: It's a Lifestyle

-We are currently in our third year of showing pigs.
+We are currently in our fifth year of showing pigs.
 I am using the term "we" because it is a family effort.
-It is actually my oldest daughter's third year in 4-H and showing, and our youngest's second in mini 4-H. Don't get me wrong, she does most of the work herself.
+It is actually my oldest daughter's fifth year in 4-H and showing, and our youngest's fourth in mini 4-H. Don't get me wrong; she does most of the work herself.

 That being said, my girls are also involved in volleyball, dance, softball, gymnastics, and cheer, all while maintaining straight As, which is why everything is a family effort.